 When this happens again, is there a ready workaround that we can provide the customer to reduce the impact of the problem?

 If this is something that gets worse over time (like a DDOS attack) do we have a quick way to close the flood gates while we figure out the root cause?

-Prevent - How to prevent or reduce the impact of this issue in the future?
+Prevent - How do we prevent or reduce the impact of issues like in the future?